William 'Joey' Hollebone

-William Joseph Hollebone (1 January 1917 – 28 September 1960), known informally as 'Joey' Hollebone, was a notorious and violent member of the criminal underworld, based in the inter-city suburbs of Sydney, New South Wales.
+William Joseph Hollebone (1 January 1917 – 28 September 1960), known informally as 'Joey' Hollebone, was a notorious and violent member of the criminal underworld, based in the inter-city suburbs of Sydney, Australia.
 Hollebone began serving a decade-long sentence for manslaughter in 1935, during which he met 'Chow' Hayes.
 From the mid-1940s to the mid-1950s Hollebone and Hayes were the best-known and feared of Sydney's criminal gunmen, with newspapers regularly reporting on their nefarious activities.

 Biography

 Early life

 William Joseph Hollebone was born on 1 January 1917 at St. Peters in inner-city Sydney, the son of Sydney Hollebone and Mary (née Ludwell).
 His father was a bootmaker who had enlisted in the Australian Imperial Force.
 Sydney Hollebone embarked on a troopship for England shortly after William's birth; he was briefly mobilised to France but was hospitalised for an inguinal hernia and returned to Australia in October 1918.
 He was discharged as medically unfit in March 1919.
 William was the fourth-born of eight children in the Hollebone family.
 His mother, Mary Hollebone, died in 1926, shortly after the birth of her last child.

-In 1927 the family were living at 11 Hutchinson-street, St. Peters.
-On 13 July 1927 William's younger brother, seven-year-old Augustus Hollebone, and two other neighbourhood boys were drowned in a water-filled disused brick pit in May-street, St. Peters.
+In 1927 the family were living at 11 Hutchinson Street, St. Peters.
+On 13 July 1927 William's younger brother, seven-year-old Augustus Hollebone, and two other neighbourhood boys were drowned in a water-filled disused brick pit in May Street, St Peters.
 The boys had been paddling about on an improvised wooden raft, when it overturned.

 In 1933, Hollebone, aged 16 years, was bought before the courts for stealing and placed on twelve months' probation.